 The National Panhellenic Conference (NPC) is the umbrella organization that represents 26 International and national women’s fraternities and sororities.

-College Panhellenic Council, or Panhellenic, is UW-Stout’s coordinating body of the three NPC sororities on campus.
+College Panhellenic Council, or Panhellenic, is UW-Stout’s coordinating body of the two NPC sororities on campus.
 The council promotes scholarship, philanthropy and provides activities and programs throughout the year to address current issues affecting college women.

 Alpha Phi is a sisterhood of women supporting one another in lifelong achievement.
 Our values encourage intellectual growth and success by offering lifelong friendships and memories, alumni networking opportunities, and a variety of events for all throughout the year, which encourage bonding between members and help create a foundation of lasting opportunities.
 We strive to main strong philanthropic efforts with over 250,000 active members internationally.
 Explore our chapter to find out more about what could be your home away from home, your second family, and the beginning to endless opening doors.